firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 ### Try builds

 If you want to profile an Android build that the tryserver created for you, you have to kick off a "Sym" job on treeherder: Using treeherder's *Add new jobs* UI, schedule a "Sym" job for each platform whose "B" job you want symbols for.
 (And "SymN" if you have an "N" job you want symbols for, i.e. a build job with the "nightly configuration.)
-These jobs gather symbol information from the corresponding build job and upload it to the Mozilla symbol server so that perf.html can use it.
+These jobs gather symbol information from the corresponding build job and upload it to the Mozilla symbol server so that the Firefox Profiler can use it.

 ### Local builds